Remi-Gau/remi-gau.github.io/_posts/2024/2024-03-09-three-docs.md

 ### Recipe

-1. add a `config.yml` file in the root of the repo with the theme for your website.
+1. add a `config.yml` file in the root of the repo with the theme for your website with the following content:

-   For example

    ```yml
    theme: jekyll-theme-minimal